traitimtrongvag/Encodev2-Anan/README.md

 ---

-### License

-This project is open-source and free to use under the MIT License.

----

 Let me know if you'd like a Vietnamese version or want this turned into an actual GitHub repo for you.